LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    for declared but undefined predicates fail.
 Messages or calls for unknown (i.e. not declared) predicates throw an error.
 Crucially, this semantics apply to both *static* and *dynamic* predicates.
-But in Prolog workarounds are required to have a static predicate being know by the runtime without if being also defined (so that calling it would fail instead of throwing a predicate existence error).
+But in Prolog workarounds are required to have a static predicate being known by the runtime without it being also defined (so that calling it would fail instead of throwing a predicate existence error).

 **encapsulation**
    Logtalk enforces (predicate) encapsulation.
-In contrast, most Prolog module systems allows any module predicate to be called by using explicit qualification, even if not exported.
+In contrast, most Prolog module systems allow any module predicate to be called by using explicit qualification, even if not exported.

 **entity loading**